-Laura Lovišková is a flutist originally from Slovakia.
+Laura Lovišková is a pianist and flutist originally from Slovakia.
 She was born on June 24, 1990, in Bratislava.
 With her two sisters she grew up in artistic family.
 From a young age art influenced and shape her personality and creativity.

 In 2004 she started to study at Conservatory in Bratislava with doc.
 Dagmar Zsapková, ArtD.
 After finishing her studies at Conservatory, she went to the Academy of Performing Arts in Bratislava, where she took flute lessons with the same professor.